TheNamesLua/animthing/README.md

 # Ez-Animation-Loader
 Easily load, play, and stop animations.

-This is a basic module that I made to make importing, loading, and stopping animations easier.
+This is a basic module that I made to clean up your code when importing, loading, and stopping animations easier.